Dnuns/dsmovie/README.md

 - added tests;
 - I improved the Entities classes and created others;
 - created new endpoints for the API;
-- I added more validations;
+- I added more validations.
-- served the project using docker.

 ## Tech Stack